 Another popular dish with Gullah roots is that of gumbo, which has an okra-base and a host of other vegetables, spices, and meats.
 The word gumbo is derived from an Angola-based language in West Africa.

 Visitors to Edisto undoubtedly have tried Gullah food if they've ever made or ordered what is commonly referred to as Lowcountry boil or frogmore stew.
 This consists of boiled shrimp, sausage, corn, and potatoes combined in a bucket and served steaming hot.
 This recipe enabled the people to make a feast off the readily available food of the land and water.

 While the Gullah ways have infiltrated the mainstream world, the Gullah people managed to hold true to their heritage and maintain their way of life for years while living alongside the ever-changing world.
 They are as much a part of the Lowcountry as the Lowcountry is a part of them.
 Their presence will forever act as a reminder of the past and how to properly respect that past it must be appreciated and understood.Source(s): http://www.edistoisland.com/gulla/

-I labored with one some years in the past, and form of have been given to comprehend him. i comprehend they have a language and a social outlook it relatively is a lot distinctive than "common individuals", no remember what race.
-That 's approximately all i comprehend, i might think of they're resembling Gypsies, staying interior of their very own team and being fairly deepest to outsiders.
+I worked with one a few years ago, and sort of got to know him.
+I know they have a language and a social outlook that is much different than "ordinary folks", no matter what race.
+That 's about all I know, I would think they are similar to Gypsies, staying within their own group and being fairly private to outsiders.